One STEAM Lesson, 100% More Confidence – “pi-tops Are a Game-Changer”

 In order to deliver outstanding STEAM lessons, Pecos High School wanted to find a product that would engage their students, enable them to get hands-on in their lessons and also spark creativity and originality in problem solving.
-The school started using the pi-top Learning System to develop these areas within STEAM subjects.
+The school started using pi-top to develop these areas within STEAM subjects.
 Since he started to use pi-tops with his students, Jerald says that at least 90% of his students are more engaged, 90% plus have learned to problem solve their way through roadblocks in their projects, and a full 100% are more confident tinkering, making and reverse engineering.

 What were the school’s challenges in delivering STEAM lessons?

 Pecos High wanted to deliver STEAM lessons that would engage students of all abilities, increase their understanding of design processes by having them experience those processes for themselves, and give students a thorough grounding in both electronics and programming.

 They also wanted to enable their students to be creative and come up with original ideas that they could then bring into the physical world by making and building their ideas.

 Jerald told us that pi-tops are the perfect solution, because they come with an Inventor’s Kit and the tutorials on how to use it.
 In his words, they make “the class more engaging for the students and easier for me to teach!”

 So what is it about pi-top that meets the school’s needs?